 Street papers are independent newspapers and magazines that operate on a social enterprise and self-help model to provide an innovative solution to urban homelessness and unemployment.

-We publish our paper monthly and give them to the homeless (vendors) and they ask for donations on the street.
-Vendors must complete an orientation and sign a code of conduct.
+We publish our magazine monthly and give them to the homeless (distributors) and they ask for donations on the street.
+Distributors must complete an orientation and sign a code of conduct.
 We give them 10 magazines to start (after orientation is completed) then they are ready to hit the street and start earning money!